 "You can't go 55 until you get to the sign," he informed me.

-Once a friend of mine -- my best friend Mike -- and I were leaving Moondance Jam, a music festival where our band was the regional host band.
+Once, my best friend Mike and I were leaving Moondance Jam, a music festival where our band was the regional host band.
 I don't drink and he hadn't been drinking either, but traveling 60 mph in a 55 zone (a speed generally slower than traffic) gave the officer the excuse to pull us over.
 He wanted to know if we had been drinking.
-"We weren't drinking -- we're musicians," Mike helpfully offered from the passenger seat, a line that has become a recurring punchline in our friendship.
+"We weren't drinking; we're musicians," Mike helpfully offered from the passenger seat, a line that has become a recurring punchline in our friendship.
 I got a ticket that time.
 No tie.

 Philando Castile, who was shot dead by a St. Anthony police officer during a routine traffic stop here in Minnesota back on July 6, had been pulled over by police 49 times.
 As if that wasn't an amazingly high number, keep in mind that he was only 32 years old.
-This paragraph from the Star Tribune story sounded eerily familiar, both from my experience as a driver and as the administrator in Breezy Point:
+This paragraph from the Star Tribune story sounded eerily familiar, both from my experience as a driver and as an interim city administrator:

 Castile had been stopped before, when officers spotted him not wearing a seat belt, or when an officer ran his plate number and found his license had been revoked for not paying an earlier fine.
 Numerous stops came after he didn’t use a turn signal.
 A few came after he was speeding.
 He was stopped for rolling through a right turn on a red light, having window tints that were too dark, and at least twice for not having a rear license plate light.
 He was rarely ticketed for the reason he was stopped.